Open Gromov-Witten theory on Calabi-Yau three-folds I: Higher genus

 Let $\mathcal{M}_{(g,h),(n, \overrightarrow{m})}(A)$ be the Kuranishi space of stable maps of type $(g, h)$ with $n$ internal marked points and $ \overrightarrow{m}=(m_1,...,m_h)$ boundary marked points, representing the relative homology class $A \in H_2(M,L)$.
 This space has been studied in \cite{L}.

 \begin{definition}

 A decorated graph $G$ is a ribbon graph endowed with the following data

 \begin{itemize} \item A set $I(G)$.
-For each $i \in I(G)$ a relative homological classes $A_i \in H_2(M,L)$ and an oriented surface $ \Sigma_i$ .
-Let $g_i$ be the genus, $h_i$ the number of boundary components, $n_i$ be the number of internal marked points, $\overrightarrow{m_i}$ be the number of boundary marked points of $\Sigma_i$.
-If $A_i=0$ we assume that $\Sigma_i$ is stable. \item A one to one correspondence between vertices of $G$ and the boundary components of $ \{ \Sigma_i \}_{i \in I}$. \item For each $v \in V(G)$, a one to one correspondence between the half edges $H(v)$ starting in $v$ and the boundary marked points of the boundary component associated to $v$. \end{itemize} \end{definition}
+For each $i \in I(G)$ a relative homological classes $A_i \in H_2(M,L)$ and an oriented surface $ \Sigma_i$ with no internal marked points.
+Let $g_i$ be the genus, $h_i$ the number of boundary components and $\overrightarrow{m_i}$ be the number of boundary marked points of $\Sigma_i$.
+If $A_i=0$ we assume that $\Sigma_i$ is stable. \item A one to one correspondence between vertices of $G$ and the boundary components of $ \{ \Sigma_i \}_{i \in I}$. \item For each $v \in V(G)$, a one to one correspondence between the half edges $H(v)$ starting in $v$ and the boundary marked points of the boundary component associated to $v$. \end{itemize}

 The homology class of $G$ is given by $A = \sum_{i \in I} A_i$.
 From a decorated graph $G$ we can construct a surface $\Sigma_G$ replacing each edge of $G$ with a strip respecting the orientation of the surfaces $\Sigma_i$.
-We say that the decorated graph $G$ is connected if the surfaces $\Sigma_G$ is connected.
+We say that the decorated graph $G$ is connected if the surfaces $\Sigma_G$ is connected. \end{definition}